Ngozi-Okonkwo/Employee-Attrition/README.md

 ## **Data Sources**

-* Employee Attrition CSV Dataset from www.kaggle.com
+* The Employee Attrition CSV Dataset was downloaded from Kaggle.com.
+You can explore the dataset [here](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset)

 ---